-At the time of LBAPP renewal or modification Principal Investigators will assess the risk of the biological agents and toxins that they are using or proposing to use in their research program using the Lawson Local Biosafety Risk Assessment form (Appendix E).
+At the time of LBAPP renewal or modification Principal Investigators will assess the risk of the biological agents and toxins that they are using or proposing to use in their research program using the Lawson Local Biosafety Risk Assessment form (Appendix F).
 This form identifies the risk group, activities performed, engineering controls, necessary PPE, disposal and decontamination procedures necessary for the safe use of the biological material.
+Local Risk Assessments should be reviewed annually.